 There is significant video documentation of animal abuse throughout animal agriculture.
 If you want to see it, here are some good YouTube playlists: Mercy for Animals, PETA, and educational filmmaker, Erin Janus.

 How does veganism support a healthy, sustainable world?

 “RAISING ANIMALS FOR FOOD GENERATES MORE GREENHOUSE GASES THAN ALL THE CARS AND TRUCKS IN THE WORLD COMBINED.” – United Nations, 2006.

-While this statistic is now called into questions – it is certain that animal agriculture is just bad for the environment.
+It is certain that animal agriculture is just bad for the environment.